AmitPatel-analyst/SQL-Case-Study/#8Weeksqlchallange/Case Study # 2 - Pizza Runner/Readme.md

 ## Entity Relationship Diagram
 ![image](https://user-images.githubusercontent.com/120770473/236621181-4c34ea27-706f-4f02-bf1a-d4b8ec5b3ba4.png)

+## Case Study Question:
+                                                  A. Pizza Metrics
+1. How many pizzas were ordered?
+2. How many unique customer orders were made?
+3. How many successful orders were delivered by each runner?
+4. How many of each type of pizza was delivered?
+5. How many Vegetarian and Meatlovers were ordered by each customer?
+6. What was the maximum number of pizzas delivered in a single order?
+7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
+8. How many pizzas were delivered that had both exclusions and extras?
+9. What was the total volume of pizzas ordered for each hour of the day?
+10. What was the volume of orders for each day of the week?

 ## Data Cleaning
 There are some known data issues with few tables.
 Data cleaning was performed and saved in temporary tables before attempting the case study.